Predictive Control Strategies for Sustaining Innovation Adoption on Multilayer Social Networks: Conclusion

 \section{Conclusion}

-In this work, we introduced a controlled adoption–opinion model that couples innovation adoption dynamics with opinion formation processes on a multilayer network.
+In this work, we introduced a controlled adoption-opinion model that couples innovation adoption dynamics with opinion formation processes on a multilayer network.
 The model captures how both social influence and individual satisfaction shape the diffusion of sustainable behaviors.
-We analyzed the equilibria of the system and studied their stability properties, identifying the conditions under which adoption can be sustained.
-Building on this framework, we formulated an optimal control problem and proposed a Model Predictive Control (MPC) strategy.
+We analyzed the equilibrium points of the system and investigated their stability properties, deriving both sufficient conditions for sustained adoption and simpler, more conservative stability criteria that offer greater interpretability.

+Building on this theoretical framework, we formulated an optimal control problem and proposed a Model Predictive Control (MPC) strategy.
 The MPC approach allows policymakers to intervene dynamically, updating decisions based on the predicted system evolution.
-We compared three interventions: (i) shaping opinions through external influence, (ii) acting on the adoption rate and (iii) reducing dissatisfaction rate.
+We compared three interventions: (i) shaping opinions through external influence, (ii) enhancing adoption propensity and (iii) reducing dissatisfaction.
 Simulations showed that $\beta$-control is not feasible under low initial adoption and limited budget, while opinion-based and $\delta$-control strategies can sustain adoption.
 Among these, reducing dissatisfaction proved most effective, as retaining adopters and improving their experience leads to higher long-term adoption levels.
 Overall, MPC interventions outperform static constant policies, achieving greater effectiveness at comparable or lower costs.
 This highlights the importance of adaptive strategies for sustaining innovation diffusion, even when uncontrolled dynamics would collapse to zero adoption.

 Future work will extend this analysis with systematic quantitative comparisons, considering uncertainty, fairness and network heterogeneity.
 Another direction is the integration of empirical data, such as surveys or adoption records, to calibrate and validate the model in real-world settings like sustainable mobility or energy transition, thus providing actionable guidance for policy design.